 Everything you need to know about PG and VG

 When looking for the perfect vape juice, it is essential to know the differences between PG and VG.
 For a beginner, this concept may be confusing, but it is crucial to understand before buying an e-juice.
 Choosing the right PG/VG ratio will effect the way you are vaping and the flavor of the e-juice.
+We also have a free vape promotion, be sure to check that out.

 What is PG and VG?